DLR-RM/stable-baselines3/docs/guide/tensorboard.rst

 Basic Usage
 ------------

-To use Tensorboard with the rl baselines, you simply need to define a log location for the RL agent:
+To use Tensorboard with stable baselines3, you simply need to pass the location of the log folder to the RL agent:

 .. code-block:: python

-    import gym

     from stable_baselines3 import A2C